iaine/unheardcity/docs/workshop/design.md

 * pitch,
 * tempo or beat,
-* direction (panning or spatial?)

-or a combination of the above.
+* direction (panning or spatial?) or a combination of the above.

+One might use volume or pitch to represent quantity of data.
+The more of something, the higher the pitch or louder volume.

+The tempo of a piece could be mapped to time in a piece.
+In the yield curve sonification earlier, the dates were filtered so only a few are sonified to allow the listener to understand the data.

+Direction or progression might be shown using panning to move from one speaker to another.

-These provide a basic form of sound.
-We might take a more designed approach and think about other aspects.
+These provide a basic form of sound design.
+We might take a more design approach and think about other aspects to make the sonification richer.
 We could use alter the sound, such as adding a lower tone to the sound to make it a bit deeper, or we can use the other types of sound.

-Here you might think about the type of data to be sonified and the approaches, such as qualitative - such as categories - or quantitative - like discrete numbers or continuous values like time series.
+Here you might think about the type of data to be sonified and the approaches, such as qualitative - such as categories - or quantitative - like discrete numbers or continuous values like time series data.

-## Mapping Data to Sound

 You might think about other approaches like earcons, audicons, or even samples.
 Here you are using more complex sounds and beginning to interpret sounds.